Do you like stories? Stick around while you let me tell you a story about budgets.

 Do you like budgets?
 No?
-Well, if you want to hear the story, you’re going to hear about budgets.
+Well, if you want to hear the story, Let Me tell you a Story about Budgets.
 It’s a two-for-one deal.

 These stories will help skeptics to see in a very concrete way how a budget helps your finances…and your relationships.
 Look at these scenarios and ask yourself “Which is better?”

 Adelle badly needs a new pair of boots for winter.
 She’s at the store creating a baby registry and sees the perfect pair of boots in a window display.